 Before writing that review, I came up with a kind of structure for the blog.
 I wrote an ‘about’ page and established a set of categories that I thought encompassed the types of posts I was planning to write – reviews, favourites and author spotlights.
 Soon I realised that I needed a new category which embodied features on a variety of subjects that didn’t fit in with the other ones.
 It was then born the ‘other bookish content’ category.
 After that, I also started doing book hauls and, more recently, have introduced a new category focusing on bookish places.

 When I first started visiting book blogs, I read mostly reviews.
 Thus, I didn’t have a wide-ranging knowledge about the types of content being created by the community.
 I now know what weekly and monthly memes are, for example, although I have chosen not to take part in them.
-There’s no special reason why I don’t, besides not having the desire to do so and already being used to write about topics that cross my mind at a given moment.
+There’s no special reason why I don’t, besides not having the desire to do so and already being used to write about topics that cross my mind at any given moment.
 I’ve done a couple of tags, but they are not part of my usual content either.
 These are just my preferences.
 I am in no way criticising bloggers who do memes and tags.
 I really like to read them!

 The best thing about maintaining this blog, so far, has been discussing books with fantastic people from all over the world.
 One of the reasons for that is having chosen to write the blog in English, instead of Portuguese (my first language).
 I made that decision, because I wanted to continue to practise the language and the majority of the books I was reading were written in English.
 If I sometimes butcher it, I whole-heartedly apologise.
 I try really hard not to!